paulpowell1/Java/README.md

 <p>I used Eclipse to develop this project.
 I tried to use window builder for the GUI but I couldn't get it to work.</p>

 <p>I used Java and had to import alot of libraries.
 Thankfully Eclipse tends to do alot of that stuff automaticly.</p>
+<p>Due note I changed the filename from DND.java to dnd.java to put the README at the top.</p>

 # Useful Websites
 <ul>